What is there to do when the sun goes down in Amsterdam?

 Several of the bridges are lit up after dark, which lets the light reflect off the water.
 It can be romantic - or a great opportunity to test out your photography skills.

-Note: In December and January, Amsterdam has a light festival - which means even more buildings are lit up.
+Note: In December and January, you can witness Amsterdam light festival - which means even more buildings are lit up.

 See the Red Light District